netrunnerhq/nextjs-aws-s3/README.md

 </p>
 <h1></h1>

-How it works:
+Netrunner is a batteries included tool to implement secure AWS storage in Next.js apps.
+Unlike other tools, it also solves the problem of configuring S3 buckets in your AWS account.
+Here's how it works:

 1. view the [example](/examples) repositories for both app-and-pages router
 2. create an S3 bucket in the Netrunner dashboard: https://netrunnerhq.com/
 3. copy the template .env file in your terminal: ```cp .env.template .env.local``` and paste your S3 bucket name and env variables
 4. run  ```pnpm dev``` and upload a file!

-## 🪶 Features
-Netrunner is a batteries included tool to implement secure AWS storage in Next.js apps.
-Unlike other tools, it also solves the problem of configuring S3 buckets in your AWS account.
-Here's how it works:

-1. Automatically configures an S3 bucket in your AWS account using best practice CORS and IAM policies.
-2. Implement file uploads in a couple lines of code through an npm package.
-3. View and manage files in a helpfull UI dashboard.

 ## 🪄 Get started with Next.js and AWS S3 file uploads